 * * * * * * * *

-In the late 1970s, Julian waged a campaign to expose the activities of Trotskyist Militants in the Labour Party – a decade before they were eventually expelled.
-He then joined the Royal Naval Reserve, serving as a Seaman on the Southampton-based minesweeper, HMS Glasserton.
+In the late 1970s, he waged a campaign to expose the activities of Trotskyist Militants in the Labour Party – a decade before they were eventually expelled.
+Julian then joined the Royal Naval Reserve, serving as a Seaman on the Southampton-based minesweeper, HMS Glasserton.

 Between 1981 and 1985, he was a leader of the anti-CND campaigns waged by The Coalition for Peace Through Security, and by the Conservative Party.
 He briefed many politicians during the nuclear weapons debate and was Conservative Parliamentary Candidate for Swansea West in 1983.